 - Remount the sensor.

 - Turn the furnace’s power back on.
-It may run through a set of examinations before continuing normal running.
-If your heating system doesn’t turn on, the sensor could need to be replaced or something else might be wrong.
-If this occurs, contact us at 276-302-0076 for heating and cooling repair assistance.
+It may go through a set of checks before resuming regular operation.
+If your furnace doesn’t start, the sensor may need to be replaced or something else could be wrong.
+If this happens, contact us at 276-302-0076 for heating and cooling repair assistance.

-If you have tried the instructions twice and the pilot light still won’t light or remain ignited, call us at 276-302-0076 for furnace service.
+If you have followed the instructions twice and the pilot light still won’t light or stay lit, call us at 276-302-0076 for furnace service.

 Check Your Fuel Source

 Try turning on another gas appliance.
 If it doesn’t work, your natural gas service could be turned off, or you could be out of propane.